-County Tree Care provides a vast array of tree surgery services throughout Farnham and all surrounding areas including Tilford, Runfold, Tongham, Seale, Wrecclesham, Rowledge & Crondall to name but a few.
+County Tree Cares’ insured and qualified tree surgeons provide a vast array of tree surgery services in Farnham and throughout its surrounding areas including Tilford, Runfold, Tongham, Seale, Wrecclesham, Rowledge & Crondall to name but a few.

 Our friendly arborists are NPTC or LANTRA certified with extensive experience within the arboricultural industry.
 They are always delighted to answer any questions and have a genuine passion for their profession.
 All our arboreal tasks are performed safely and to the highest of standards, following the British Standard’ BS3998‘ guidelines for tree work.
-County Tree Care, like any other reputable tree surgeon, holds public liability cover to the sum of £5 million and employers liability of £10 million.
+County Tree Care, like any other reputable tree surgeon, holds public liability and employers liability cover to the sum of £5 million and £10 million respectively.
 You can view our insurance documents online here, and qualification certificates are available upon request.

 As tree surgeons in Farnham Surrey, we’ve completed hundreds, if not thousands of jobs, big and small, for commercial and domestic clients alike.
 Whatever you require, you can rest assured County Tree care have the equipment, skill and experience to get the job done.

 If you would like to discuss the tree surgery that you have in mind or to arrange a free quotation, contact us today.
 Give us a call on freephone 0345 835 8123, or use the Contact Form, and one of the County Tree Care team will get back to you ASAP.

 When we formed County Tree Care, we made it our goal to help ensure the health of all the trees we work on, while providing total customer satisfaction to every client.
 As our name would imply, we genuinely do “care” about the preservation of trees, as they not only offer aesthetic beauty but endless benefits to the surrounding wildlife and environment.